spothq/cryptocurrency-icons/README.md

 Images are in the PNG format (transparent) in 32×32, 64×64(@2x), and 128×128 variants, along with SVG versions.

-If there is an altcoin you’re looking for that hasn’t been included, please create a new issue and I shall include it.
+If there is an altcoin you’re looking for that hasn’t been included, please create a new issue.

+## Contribute ❤️

+[Here](https://github.com/cjdowner/cryptocurrency-icons/wiki) you can find a loose guide, as well as a link to the template used to create icons for this project.

 ## Building 🛠